tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 - We have been classifying people with examinations and interviews
 - OpenAI o1
 - AI will soon be doing all the work that can be easily verified
-- There is still plenty of human work to do to verify the unverifiable
+- There is still plenty of human work to do to grade the unverifiable

 <div style="page-break-after: always; visibility: hidden">